Verlio-H/urcl-ld/README.md

 Use fpm to install this program (install here: https://fpm.fortran-lang.org/install/index.html#install)

-After cloning the repository, run `fpm install` to install the program, you may need to add the directory to your path environment variable, or run `fpm install --prefix=put/dir/here` to install urcl-ld to youa desired path.
+After cloning the repository, run `fpm install` to install the program (you may need to add the install directory to your path environment variable).
+Alternatively, run `fpm install --prefix=put/dir/here` to install urcl-ld to a desired path.

 # Using
 Usage of urcl-ld looks something like this: